canonical/rockcraft/docs/tutorial/flask.rst

     :end-before: [docs:get-logs-end]
     :dedent: 2

-As a result, :ref:`pebble_explanation_page` will give you the logs for the ``flask`` service running inside the container.
+As a result, :ref:`pebble_explanation_page` will give us the logs for the ``flask`` service running inside the container.
-You should expect to see something similar to this:
+We expect to see something similar to this:

 ..  code-block:: text
     :class: log-snippets